lukaszres/QProgramTV/README.md

 # QProgramTV

-A QProgramTV downloads a TV program from a some web site for a chosed channels.
+A QProgramTV downloads a TV program from a some web site for a chosen channels.
 It can show a chosed genres of the film for this channels.

 To run, program needs to Visual C++ Redistributable for Visual Studio 2015: https://www.microsoft.com/pl-pl/download/details.aspx?id=48145